muratkilic1978/jquery-sandbox/README.md

 After having downloaded the repository from the previous step, you need to unzip the file.
 Next, move the unzipped folder **Learn-jQuery-in-15-minutes-master** to **htdocs**.
 Finally, open the **lesson-1.html** with Chrome.

-## Open YouTube Channel - Learn jQury in 15 minutes Part 2
+## Open YouTube Channel - Learn jQury in 15 minutes
 - Now open the video-tutorial https://www.youtube.com/watch?v=OqF0kjNwDSI about jQuery.
 - Try the examples shown in the video in the file named **learn-jquery.js**.